Firework officially launches a short-form video storytelling app, backed by Lightspeed

 This includes: CEO Vincent Yang, a Stanford MBA and previously co-founder and CEO at EverString; co-founder and COO Jerry Luk, employee No. 30 at LinkedIn and previously at Edmodo; biz dev head Bryan Barber, formerly of Warner Brothers, Universal Pictures and Fox; and CRO Corey Grenier, noted above.

-Unlike Quibi, Firework’s parent company Loop Now Technologies has raised “millions” – not a billion dollars – to get off the ground.
-Its early backers include original Snap investor Lightspeed, IDG Capital, and an (undisclosed) early investor in Musical.ly.
-(Firework is poised to announce its Series A in a few weeks so is holding off on investment details for now.)
+Unlike Quibi, Firework’s parent company Loop Now Technologies has raised “millions” — not a billion dollars — to get off the ground.
+Its early backers include original Snap investor Lightspeed, IDG Capital and an (undisclosed) early investor in Musical.ly.
+(Firework is poised to announce its Series A in a few weeks, so is holding off on investment details for now.)

 The app launched last year and has been in an open beta until now.